Skip to main content

 Multiples

 Judges should be familiar enough with multiples skills to recognize when a side swing has been completed on the ground before the skill.
 Thus, not resulting in an additional level being added to a skill.
-Ex: Triple under toad (TJ) with initial side swing completed partially on the ground would result in a Level 0.5 (side swing) and Level 2 (double under toad) recorded by the judge.
+Ex: Triple under toad (TJ) with initial side swing completed partially on the ground would result in only a Level 2 (double under toad) recorded by the judge (the initial side-swing being "Level 0").

 Starting LevelExamples of skills